hazelcast/hazelcast-python-client/docs/serialization.rst

 - Supports schema evolution which permits adding or removing fields, or changing the types of fields
 - Platform and language independent
-- Supports partial deserialization of fields, without deserializing the whole objects during queries or indexing
+- Supports partial deserialization of fields during queries or indexing

-Hazelcast achieves these features by having a well-known schema of objects and replicating them across the cluster which enables members and clients to fetch schemas they don’t have in their local registries.
+Hazelcast achieves these features by having a well-known schemas of objects and replicating them across the cluster which enables members and clients to fetch schemas they don’t have in their local registries.
 Each serialized object carries just a schema identifier and relies on the schema distribution service